London director salary tax accountant UK

 How Director’s Loans Work

 A director’s loan happens when money is taken from the company but is not salary or dividends.
 This loan is recorded in the company’s books and must be repaid.
-The company’s accounting period tracks how long the loan exists.
+The company’s accounting period tracks how long the loan exists, often supported by bookkeeping services london.

 If the loan is not repaid within nine months after the accounting period ends, the company must pay extra Corporation Tax.
 The loan balance is shown as an asset in the company’s accounts until cleared.